+Cash Against Documents Funding or Documents Against Payment (D/P) Financing is a robust form of Cash on Delivery (COD).
 Cash Against Documents Financing is commonly for international transactions.
 For example, if goods are from China to America, the company (or their funding source on their behalf) importing the goods must pay the invoice in full before they can take possession of the merchandise.
 The process is reasonably straightforward, and the exporter will fill the order and ship it.
 The similar Documents Against Acceptance (D/A) utilizes a term or time draft.

-The other option may be that the exporter offers the purchaser the ability to buy the sunglasses FOB Miami, FL USA for $17 a pair.
+The other option may be that the exporter offers the purchaser the ability to buy the sunglasses FOB Miami, FL USA, for $17 a pair.
 Meaning the purchaser may physically inspect the goods before transferring the money, and the seller has paid the shipping, import duties, and other costs.

 Of course, FOB China involves more risks.
 Experienced logistics consultants can help you weigh the risks.
 These risks include the credibility of the exporter, the quality of merchandise, the speed of delivery, etc. WIP Funding has deep experience versus other banks and financing companies which may not have the same experience with this type of transaction.

 In any event, once the shipping decision is final, the exporter of the goods prepares paperwork.
 The documents will include a Bill of Exchange, manifest, inspection certificates, proof of tariff payment, and other required documents.
 There is a need to forward these documents to the exporter’s bank or finance company.
 After, the exporter’s bank will then send the documents to the purchaser’s finance company for review.